SwineFeather/nordics-mc/guide/brewing.md

 After you put your drinks in barrels, you just need to wait!
 1 "year" is equal to 1 in-game day.
 If you overdo the drink or use the wrong type of wood, the drink is likely to spoil.

-## Tips for Success

-- Always follow the recipe instructions precisely
-- Use the correct type of wood for your barrel
-- Monitor brewing times carefully with a clock
-- Don't rush the aging process
-- Experiment with different ingredient combinations
-- Keep track of your brewing recipes and results

 ## Troubleshooting